 Some of the woods are part of an ancient forest, it is planned that the conifer plantations that replaced much of the ancient woodland will be thoughtfully restored with native species, The changes to be made will be natural changes that are for the benefit of the trees and wildlife.
-This does not mean the work will be easy or speedy — but it means that changes will create a beautiful, diverse and sustainable eco system.
+This does not mean the work will be easy or speedy — but it does mean that changes will create a beautiful, diverse and sustainable eco system.
 Stream beds will be dug to allow the water to run down hill without soil erosion and flooding turning the hillside into a mudslide.
-There will be pools throughout the course of the stream to keep the trees and shrubs irrigated and encourage a greater diverisity of plants and wildlife.
+There will be pools throughout the course of the stream to keep the trees and shrubs irrigated and to encourage a greater diverisity of plants and wildlife.
 Paths need to be made and undergrowth thinned to allow natural regeneration to occur, hopefully from seeds left by the ancient woodland.

 A large amount of trees will be planted.
 In fact there will be three tree planting projects at Drala Jong requiring the planting of hundreds of trees.

 - The creation of Silvopasture to increase biodiversity, productivity through stock grazing and wood products whilst decreasing soil erosion and water run off.

 - The creation of two hedges.
 One to create a forest edge to the plantings of a previous occupier.
 This will have the same benefits as the silvopasture project and encourage more wildlife into the woodland.

 The larger field dividing hedge will have similar benefits whilst creating both a windbreak and wildlife corridor, whilst dividing the two fields.

 - The third project is about reclaiming the ancient woodland.
 Currently only about a third of the forest is composed of natural broadleaf woodland.
 Ash dieback disease and Larch phytophspora are prevalent creating a need for different replacement species.